getify/Functional-Light-JS/apA.md

 var upperLongAndShortEnoughReducer = x( longAndShortEnoughReducer );
 ```

 As the name `upperLongAndShortEnoughReducer(..)` implies, it does all three steps at once -- a mapping and two filters!
-What would it kinda look like internally:
+What it kinda look likes internally:

 ```js
 // upperLongAndShortEnoughReducer: